 - If possible, compost any organic waste and use to feed your garden.

-- Order a green waste bin for all grass/foliage cuttings and waste.
+- Order a FOGO waste bin for all grass/foliage cuttings and waste.

 - Advertise functional items on websites like Gumtree or Facebook sales pages.